Poker Forum

 The point of this is that if I go there, or if some white individual who knew nothing about the history of the place went there, it would seem like just another restaurant on the side of the road.
 If you're not, then you get asked for your proof of membership and you're denied service.
 It's just a way of blatantly discriminating using a technical point.

 I was supposed to be a racist I guess.
-I grew up hearing nigger this and nigger that and fuck those goddamn sand-niggers and my dad's term for the large Mexican population my area happens to have, "taco niggers".
+I grew up hearing n-word this and n-word that and fuck those goddamn sand-n-words and my relatives' term for the large Mexican population my area happens to have, "taco n-words".
 I grew up being told about the Klan rallies my dad had been to when he was younger.

 But somewhere along the way things just didn't turn out that way.